blukatdevelopment/UnchainedWorldsOld/character_creation/spell_compendium.md

 Channel the Dead (2nd, Ritual)
 Casting Time: 1 hour
 Range: 60 feet
-Components: V, S, optional M(dead creature's posessions, or remains, consumed by this spell)
 Duration: 10 minutes
 You attempt to reach the spirit of a dead creature.
 Make a DC 18 spell check.
 You gain a +2 bonus on this check if you have